ContinuityControl/ncua/README.md

 [![Gem Version](https://badge.fury.io/rb/ncua.svg)](http://badge.fury.io/rb/ncua)
 # Ncua

 The NCUA [lets you search for a credit union office](http://www.ncua.gov/NCUAMapping/Pages/NCUAGOVMapping.aspx) by name, address and charter number.
-Their site uses a JSON api behind their
+Their site uses a JSON api behind their pages, to serve the data.

 This gem is a ruby client to that API.
 It's totally unaffiliated with the NCUA.
 It's open source, so anyone can use it, and anyone can help maintain it.
 At